Skip to main content

 When reviewing or designing a course, ask yourself the following questions from a student-centred position:

-• How do you want your students to be different by the time they have completed your course?
+• What do you want your students to be be able to do by the time they have completed your course that they could not do before?

 • What learning and teaching activities will you use to get students to do the things that your learning outcomes nominate?